organisciak/dissertation/document/1_intro.md

 ### Research Questions

+\newthought{What are the properties} of data collected from paid crowds for objective and subjective information system tasks, and how can the quality of data -- in terms of consistency and variance -- be optimized?

+Each research chapter turns the lens on a piece of this question.
+The broad research questions informing the chapters are as follows:

+- Broad Research Question 1: What are the _post-collection_ indicators of quality in worker-contributed objective task data, and can these be leveraged for improved data modelling? [^Reported at in Chapter 4, with an additional approach comprising part of Chapter 5.2.]

+- Broad Research Question 2: What are the biases inherent to the task design for objective or non-normative tasks (i.e. the data collection instrument), and can design manipulations correct for them at _collection time_? [^Reported at in both parts of Chapter 5.]

+- Broad Research Question 3: What are the quality losses when treating non-normative tasks in objective ways, and can collection-time framing or post-collection modeling approaches reduce these? [^Reported in Chapter 6.]

+Though potential solutions are evaluated each time, the first step of each question is to understand the scope of the problem.
+Regardless of implementation, the _pertinent and valuable contribution_ is understanding some of the ways that crowdsourced data may have unexpected and perhaps overlooked variance, bias, and low-consistency.

+\newthought{Chapter 4 takes a post-collection look} at crowdsourcing error, looking to identify and promote high-quality contributions from strong contributors, while adjusting for poor work.

+The chapter is largely analytical, hoping to understand what we can infer from crowd behaviors about the strength of their contributions and evaluating what strategies are promising for better paid crowdsourcing.
+By taking this approach, this chapter seeds some of the expected outcomes driving later chapters.

+\em{Maximizing data quality in using paid crowds for objective and subjective encoding tasks} }

 [^TODO: I should create a quick reference page that links to sections like this one.
 This will help the reader keep the path in mind.]

-Broad Research Question 1: What are the sources of error for microtasks

-Broad Research Question 2:

-i\newthought{Chapter 4 takes a post-collection look} at crowdsourcing error, looking to identify and promote high-quality contributions from strong contributors, while adjusting for poor work.

-The chapter is largely analytic, hoping to understand what we can infer from crowd behaviors about the strength of their contributions and evaluating what strategies are promising for better paid crowdsourcing.
-By taking this approach, this chapter seeds some of the expected outcomes driving later chapters.

  - RQ 1.1: Do worker contributions improve with experience in a predictable way?
  - _RQ 1.2_: Does the length of time that a worker spends on a question reflect the quality of their rating?